 For many decades, Milligan has enjoyed a strong partnership with area school systems.
 The university’s reputation for producing well-prepared, creative, committed teachers is unparalleled.
 School administrators consistently look to Milligan as a resource for both hiring and training, regularly calling on faculty to lead workshops for in-services and to collaborate on various education issues.
 Thousands of our graduates are serving as teachers, coaches, counselors, and administrators in schools across the United States.

 Quality and CAEP Annual Report Measures

-Milligan is one of nine private colleges and universities in Tennessee accredited by NCATE, the National Council for Accreditation of Teacher Education (2010 Massachusetts Ave.
-NW, Suite 500, Washington, DC 20036; 202.466.7496), which means your degree from Milligan is instantly recognized throughout the country for its quality.
-Research has shown that graduates from NCATE institutions significantly outperform those from other institutions on National Teacher Examinations.
+Milligan is accredited by CAEP, the Council for the Accreditation of Educator Preparation, which means your degree from Milligan is instantly recognized throughout the country for its quality.
+Research has shown that graduates from CAEP institutions significantly outperform those from other institutions on National Teacher Examinations.

 The following link provides information on the Education Area’s performance in the following indicators: Impact on P-12 student learning, teacher effectiveness, employer satisfaction and employment milestones, completer satisfaction, graduation rates of candidates, undergraduate retention, ability of program completers to meet licensing requirements, employment and consumer information, and debt repayment.
 CAEP Annual Report Measures »